-Paying for Dual Diagnosis Treatment
+How to Pay for Dual Diagnosis Treatment in Los Angeles, California

 More Information on Dual Diagnosis, What Is it?

 Dual diagnosis is where you have both a cognitive health disorder and a substance use disorder simultaneously.
 This co-occurrence can make treatment more complex, as both conditions often influence and exacerbate each other.
-Common mental health issues seen in dual diagnosis include depression, anxiety, bipolar disorder, and PTSD, alongside addiction to alcohol, drugs, or prescription medications.
+Common mental health issues seen in dual diagnosis include depression, anxiety, bipolar disorder, and PTSD, alongside addiction to alcohol, drugs, or prescription medication issues.

 Harmony Place Treatment Center specializes in providing integrated care for dual diagnosis.
 Our proven approach combines mental health and addiction treatment strategies to offer a comprehensive solution.
 By addressing the root causes of both conditions, we want to help you achieve a balanced and healthy life.
 We strive to work with you to develop a treatment plan, ensuring that both mental health and substance use issues are managed effectively.